mspnp/cloud-design-patterns/docs/retry.md

 }
 ```

 The statement that invokes this method is contained in a try/catch block wrapped in a for loop.
 The for loop exits if the call to the `TransientOperationAsync` method succeeds without throwing an exception.
 If the `TransientOperationAsync` method fails, the catch block examines the reason for the failure.
-If it's deemed to be a transient error the code waits for a short delay before retrying the operation.
+If it's believed to be a transient error the code waits for a short delay before retrying the operation.

-The for loop also tracks the number of times that the operation has been attempted, and if the code fails three times the exception is assumed to be more long-lasting.
-If the exception isn't transient or it's long-lasting, the catch handler throws an exception.
+The for loop also tracks the number of times that the operation has been attempted, and if the code fails three times the exception is assumed to be more long lasting.
+If the exception isn't transient or it's long lasting, the catch handler throws an exception.
 This exception exits the for loop and should be caught by the code that invokes the `OperationWithBasicRetryAsync` method.

-The `IsTransient` method, shown below, checks for a specific set of exceptions that are relevant to the environment in which the code is run.
-The definition of a transient exception will vary according to the resources being accessed and the environment in which the operation is being performed.
+The `IsTransient` method, shown below, checks for a specific set of exceptions that are relevant to the environment the code is run in.
+The definition of a transient exception will vary according to the resources being accessed and the environment the operation is being performed in.

 ```csharp
 private bool IsTransient(Exception ex)